franzdue/odin-recipes/README.md

-Basic recipe website as part of the Foundations course of theodinproject.com
+Basic recipe website as part of the Foundations course of theodinproject.com using HTML only.